Hydrocele refers to a collection of serous fluid between the parietal and visceral layers of the tunica vaginalis.

 NOTE: In rare cases a similar condition may be seen in women where fluid accumulates in the canal of Nuck.

-The two major types of hydrocele are communicating and non-communicating.
+There are two major types of hydrocele: communicating and non-communicating.

-It should be known that a patent processus vaginalis is common.
+It should be noted that a patent processus vaginalis is relatively common.
 It is estimated to be present in 80-94% of newborns and 20% of adults.

 They occur when there is an imbalance between fluid production and absorption.
 Many are idiopathic but identifiable triggers include trauma, infection (e.g. epididymo-orchitis) and testicular torsion.

-Abdomino-scrotal hydrocele: Rarely a hydrocele enlarges, propagates up the inguinal canal and develops and abdominal component.
+Abdomino-scrotal hydrocele: rarely a hydrocele enlarges, propagates up the inguinal canal and develops an abdominal component.